atomisthq/docs/README.md

 `sudo gem install html-proofer`

-Then you can run: `htmlproofer ./site --alt-ignore '/.*\/atomist-logo-horiz-reversed.svg$/' --url-ignore "/api.github.com/`
+Then you can run: `./htmlproof.sh`

 ### Testing and serving